Written by John Stasick, Jeff Beckham & Todd Meadows -

 Mobility: Enable your people to get things done anywhere

 - Work from anywhere

 - Manage and secure identity

 Intelligence: Provide insights to drive faster, better business decisions

 - Improve personal effectiveness

 - Works for you

-At the end of the day, the Secure Productive Enterprise is not about the 2 “spec sets” or 3 “technology platforms” or even the 4 “building blocks of digital transformation.”
-SPE is about each company’s unique needs, customers and journey.
-SPE is simply a framework to help get from Point A (how do I enable greater productivity while protecting my users, data, and devices in a cloud first, mobile first world?) to Point B (how can I take these experiences to the next level to transform my business in a mobile first, cloud first world?).
+At the end of the day, Microsoft 365 is not about the 2 “spec sets” or 3 “technology platforms” or even the 4 “building blocks of digital transformation.”
+M365 is about each company’s unique needs, customers and journey.
+M365 is simply a framework to help get from Point A (how do I enable greater productivity while protecting my users, data, and devices in a cloud first, mobile first world?) to Point B (how can I take these experiences to the next level to transform my business in a mobile first, cloud first world?).

 Our team looks forward to helping you understand and execute your own journey and digital transformation.